 - Endocrinology (Main Supervisor: Sabrina Karczewski, Ph.D.)

 Interns on the Feeding Disorders rotation will participate in multidisciplinary outpatient feeding evaluations within the CHOC Feeding team’s multidisciplinary outpatient evaluation clinic.
-This team includes physicians, nurse practitioners, physical and occupational therapists, and social workers.
-Interns will also participate in the innovative intensive 21-day inpatient feeding program for G-tube weaning.
+This team includes physicians, nurse practitioners, speech therapists, occupational therapists, dieticians, and social workers.
+Interns will also participate in the innovative intensive 21-day inpatient feeding program.
+Common diagnoses for the inpatient feeding program include G-tube weaning and enhancing oral intake and variety (e.g., children with symptoms of ARFID).
 Interns will work closely with children and families participating in the observation of meals in a state of the art multi-media room and in providing behavioral interventions to the patients and parent training for the parents.
 Interns will work with both patients and parents during the inpatient admission.
+Additionally, interns will participate in outpatient multidisciplinary evaluations for children with feeding concerns and assist with assessment, behavioral observations, and providing appropriate recommendations.
 Interns on this rotation will gain knowledge about complex feeding disorders and techniques to treat feeding difficulties.
-(Supervisor: Cindy Kim, Ph.D., ABPP)
+Interns participate in program development and quality improvement endeavors as well.
+Interns also have the opportunity for co-treatment of complex feeding disorders in an outpatient psychology clinic (Supervisor: Cindy Kim, Ph.D., ABPP).

 The Oncology rotation has a large interdisciplinary training aspect, as Psychology plays an important role within the Oncology Division, and is involved in ongoing coordination with physicians, nursing, and the other members of the Oncology Psychosocial Team (social workers, child life specialists, CHOC schoolteachers, and chaplains).
 (Supervisor: Eva Nguyen, Ph.D.)

-Interns on the Neuropsychology rotation will conduct neuropsychological evaluations for children and adolescents with a variety of medical and possible mental health diagnoses including children with ALL, brain tumors, epilepsy, traumatic brain injuries, spina bifida, HIV, etc. The intern participates in concussion clinic as well, conducting initial evaluations, administering testing, and providing feedback regarding optimal timing for returning to school and/or sports.
-The intern will also have the opportunity to learn about and observe EEGs anddo bedside neuropsychological exams.
+Interns on the Neuropsychology rotation will conduct neuropsychological evaluations for children and adolescents with a variety of medical and possible mental health diagnoses including children with ALL, brain tumors, epilepsy, cardia conditions, traumatic brain injuries, spina bifida, HIV, etc. The intern will have the opportunity to learn about and possibly observe EEGs and conduct bedside neuropsychological exams.
 As a part of this rotation interns will learn about the evaluation process for pre-epilepsy surgery by observing faculty, attending pre-surgery rounds, and testing pre-surgery candidates.
-(Supervisor: Amy Maser, PhD)
+Interns may have the opportunity to participate in concussion clinic as well, conducting initial evaluations, administering testing, and providing feedback regarding optimal timing for returning to school and/or sports (Supervisor: Amy Maser, PhD).

 Interns on the Pulmonary rotation work closely with the multi-disciplinary Pulmonary team, with a focus on patients with cystic fibrosis (CF) and sleep apnea.
-Interns will participate in both the CF clinic and Sleep Apnea Team clinic, with a variety of health care providers in both clinics, including physicians, nurses, case managers, nutritionists, social workers, respiratory therapists, polysomnography sleep technicians, diabetes nurse educators, and at times rehabilitation therapists and pharmacists.
-Additionally, interns will provide screenings for depression and anxiety for adolescent patients.
-In the CF clinic, interns will also provide screenings for depression and anxiety for parents.
-As the psychological consultant in these clinics, you triage and assess clinic attendees.
-Identified problems have included, coping with new diagnosis or treatment, adherence issues, school issues, and psychological factors affecting the medical condition.
-Interns will also have the opportunity to work with patients with diabetes or CF who are admitted to the hospital for medical exacerbations.
-(Supervisors: Adrianne Alpern, Ph.D. and Marni Nagel, Ph.D.)
+Interns will participate in both the CF clinic and Sleep Apnea Team clinic, with a variety of health care providers in both clinics, including physicians, nurses, case managers, nutritionists, social workers, respiratory therapists, polysomnography sleep technicians, and at times rehabilitation therapists and pharmacists.
+As the psychological consultant in these clinics, you learn to triage, assess patients, provide brief interventions, and conduct disposition planning with a fast-paced clinic setting.
+Identified problems have included coping with new diagnosis or treatment, adherence issues, concerns for possible depression and anxiety, school issues, and psychological factors affecting the medical condition.
+Within the sleep apnea clinic, patients often have multifactorial sleep disorders and the intern works as part of the team to evaluate sleep disorders and determine treatment recommendations.
+Interns are trained in providing comprehensive sleep evaluations and offering behavioral interventions to promote optimal sleep, including sleep hygiene and sleep environment recommendations.
+Interns acquire behavioral desensitization skills to promote Positive Airway Pressure (PAP) adherence for patients who are having difficulty tolerating prescribed treatments.
+Within the CF clinic, interns will participate in universal depression and anxiety screenings for adolescents and parents at annual visits.
+Interns implement motivational interviewing techniques in both clinics to assist with providing psychoeducation, assessing readiness for change, and problem-solving around potential barriers.
+Interns will also have the opportunity to conduct inpatient medical consultation liaison services and inpatient follow-ups with patients with CF who are admitted to the hospital for medical exacerbations (Supervisors: Adrianne Alpern, Ph.D. and Marni Nagel, Ph.D.).